 Postgis is easily installed from apt.

-$ sudo apt install postgis $ sudo apt install postgresql-9.1-postgis
+$ sudo apt install postgresql $ sudo apt install postgis

 Really, it’s that easy…

-Depending on which version of Ubuntu you are using, and which
+The exact versions that will be installed depend on which version of Ubuntu you are using and which

 PostGIS_full_version(); query with psql or another tool.

-To install the absolute latest version of PostGIS, you can use the following commands.
+To install a specific version (eg, PostgreSQL version 13 and PostGIS 3), you can use the following commands.